reuters-graphics/graphics-kit-publisher/README.md

     $ graphics-publisher publish [options]

   Options
-    --defaultMetadataFile           Relative path to a JSON file in the default locale with metadata  (default content.json) --defaultMetadataTitle          Title prop in default locale metadata  (default seoTitle) --defaultMetadataDescription    Description prop in default locale metadata  (default seoDescription) --dist                          Relative path to a directory of built files we'll use to create your pack  (default dist) --pack                          Relative path to a directory where your pack will be created  (default graphics-pack) --assets                        Relative path to a directory of media assets to include with your pack  (default media-assets)
+    --distDir                Relative path to a directory of built files we'll use to create your pack  (default dist) --packDir                Relative path to a directory where your pack will be created  (default graphics-pack) --assetsDir              Relative path to a directory of media assets to include with your pack  (default media-assets) --imagesDir              Relative path to directory of images which includes the public share image  (default src/statics/images)
-    --statics                       Relative path to a static files directory  (default src/statics) --images                        Relative path to directory of images inside the static files directory  (default images) --locales                       Relative path to directory of translatable JSON files  (default locales) --locale                        Default locale  (default en)
-    -h, --help                      Displays this message
+    --localesDir             Relative path to directory of translatable JSON files  (default locales) --packLocale             Default locale for pack  (default en) --packMetadataFile       Relative path to a JSON file in the default locale with pack metadata  (default content.json) --packTitleProp          Title prop in default pack metadata file  (default seoTitle) --packDescriptionProp    Description prop in default pack metadata file  (default seoDescription) -h, --help               Displays this message
 ```

 ### Module